 I am so grateful I look the time to explore our options with my children before deciding on curriculum.
 No matter what other things we had to tweak in our instruction to help my children overcome other learning obstacles, we always had a base curriculum that worked for all of us.

 What about you?
 How did you decide on the curriculum you are now using in your homeschool?
 Share with us on our social media sites.
 Haven’t decided on a curriculum yet?
-Check out our articles and broadcasts this month that are focused on helping you make the best choice for your student and your homeschool.
+Check out all the articles and broadcasts in this quick guide focused on helping you make the best choice for your student and your homeschool.